 Dr. Scott Branting, PI

-Dr. Branting is an Assistant Professor of Anthropology and part of the College of Sciences Geospatial Cluster at the University of Central Florida.
+Dr. Branting is an Associate Professor of Anthropology and part of the College of Sciences Geospatial Cluster at the University of Central Florida.
 He is Director of the Kerkenes Archaeological Project in central Turkey (and is one of four PIs of the American Schools of Oriental Research (ASOR) Cultural Heritage Initiatives (CHI) cooperative agreement with the US Department of State under the “Safeguarding the Heritage of the Near East Initiative Collaborative Services Award”.
 He is also a member of the UNESCO roster of experts for the current conflict in Syria.
 Previously he served for ten years as the Director of the Center for Ancient Middle Eastern Landscapes at the Oriental Institute of the University of Chicago and holds advanced degrees from the University of Chicago and the University at Buffalo in Anthropology, Geography, and Near Eastern Languages and Civilizations.
 He has been an active archaeologist for 26 years, working on five continents, and specialized in Geographic Information Systems (GIS) for 20 years, holding a doctoral certificate in GIScience from the University at Buffalo.

 Dr. Lori C. Walters, Co-PI